 Daniel Fazakerley, Principal Investigator

-I have mentored many trainees and colleagues during my career.
-Many of my trainees have gone on to have very successful careers in academia and industry.
+I have mentored numerous trainees and colleagues during my career and many of them have gone on to have very successful careers in academia and industry.
 That is enormously satisfying”.

 Steve O’Rahilly, Principal Investigator

-“Mentorship from Alice Adriaenssens gave me personal support and many useful advice on starting the life as a PhD student.
-She also shared her career path to help me have an idea about potential career choices.”
+“Mentorship from Alice Adriaenssens gave me personal support and useful advice on starting the life as a PhD student.
+She also shared details of her own career path to help me have an idea about potential career choices.”

 Ruoqi Du, PhD student, TVP Lab